 There were no actuarial gains or losses from changes in demographic assumptions.
-The actuarial gain in 2017 and actuarial loss in 2016 were primarily driven by the change in financial assumptions.
+The actuarial gains in 2018 and 2017 were primarily driven by the change in financial assumptions.

-The average duration of the defined benefit obligations was 17.4 years in 2017 (2016 - 19.1 years).
+The average duration of the defined benefit obligations was 17.5 years in 2018 (2017 - 17.4 years).